Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

 \subsection{Different transfer set options}

-\begin{findingbox} \textbf{Finding (1):} Increasing the number of samples in the transfer set enhances the effectiveness of KD, leading to more pronounced positive knowledge transfers. \end{findingbox}

-Our analysis reveals a proportional relationship between the size of the transfer set and KD effectiveness.
-An increase in the transfer set's sample size consistently leads to enhanced outcomes of positive knowledge transfers, as illustrated in \cref{fig:data_partitioning_strategies} (particularly evident when comparing positive knowledge transfers in columns 2 and 3).
-These findings underscore the importance of transfer set size in optimizing KD efficiency and offer practical insights for refining KD methodologies.
-Prior work \cite{phuong2019towards} supports this observation, suggesting that an expanded transfer set can significantly reduce the student classifier's loss, aligning the student's parameters more closely with those of the teacher model.
+\begin{findingbox} \textbf{Finding (1):} Increasing the number of samples in the transfer set enhances the effectiveness of KD, leading to more pronounced positive knowledge transfers. \end{findingbox} Our analysis reveals a proportional relationship between the size of the transfer set and the effectiveness of knowledge distillation.
+As demonstrated in \cref{fig:data_partitioning_strategies}, expanding the transfer set size consistently improves the outcomes of knowledge transfer.
+This improvement is particularly noticeable when comparing positive knowledge transfers in columns 2 and 3 of the figure.
+This enhancement in KD effectiveness with larger transfer sets can be attributed to the increased diversity and representativeness of the sample distribution.
+A larger set provides more comprehensive coverage of the input space, allowing the student model to learn a more generalized data representation.
+This principle aligns with statistical learning theory, which posits that larger datasets can reduce the variance of estimators and improve model generalization on unseen data \cite{vapnik2013nature}.
+Furthermore, supporting research \cite{phuong2019towards} indicates that an expanded transfer set can significantly diminish the student classifier's loss, thereby aligning the student's parameters more closely with the teacher model.

 It is worth noting that a larger sample size in the transfer set may also lead to more pronounced negative knowledge transfers under certain conditions, as observed with the DML approach in \cref{fig:data_partitioning_strategies} (compare columns 2 and 3).
-As will be discussed next, the DML approach is not recommended in the absence of a student dataset or another public labeled transfer set.
+As discussed next, the DML approach is not recommended without a student dataset or another public labeled transfer set.